AdobeDocs/campaign-standard.es-ES/help/administration/using/configuring-email-channel.md

    Los mensajes no entregados temporalmente están sujetos a un reintento automático.
 For more on this, see [Retries after a delivery temporary failure](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

-   >[!IMPORTANT]
+   >[!NOTE]
    >
-   >Una vez que se ha actualizado a la MTA [mejorada de](https://helpx.adobe.com/es/campaign/kb/campaign-enhanced-mta.html)Adobe Campaign, se ignora la configuración de **Reintentos** en Campaña.
-El **[!UICONTROL Number of retries]** (número de reintentos que se deben realizar el día siguiente al inicio del envío) y el **[!UICONTROL Retry period]** (retraso mínimo entre reintentos) son administrados por el MTA mejorado, en función del rendimiento histórico y actual de una IP en un dominio determinado.
+   >El número máximo de reintentos que se deben realizar y el retraso mínimo entre reintentos ahora son administrados por el MTA mejorado de Adobe Campaign, en función del rendimiento histórico y actual de una IP en un dominio determinado.
+Se omitirá la configuración de **Reintentos** en la Campaña.

    <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->